Neurotechnology-at-ETH-Zurich/siRNA_Design/README.md

 <a name="ncbi"></a>
 Using the NCBI Blast tool: Which settings to choose?

+- Remember to remove the TT overhang from your sense/antisense sequence before running your alignment check.
 - As Blast has some limitations w.r.t. alignment of small sequences, some parameters of blast's algorithms should be changed.
 - As we are performing nucleotide-nucleotide compariisons, we choose the Blastn  program.
 - Set the word size to seven in order to have more precise alignment.